 Arsenal v Tottenham tickets | Emirates Stadium

 The North London derby is one of the heaviest derbies in the Premier League.
 The rivalry between these teams started around 1913, when Arsenal moved to Highbury, which was located near to Tottenham’s ground White Hart Lane.
-Arsenal fans even invented a special day St. Totteringham’s Day, this is the day that Arsenal fans celebrate the fact that Spurs could no longer catch them in the league.
-Tottenham finished above Arsenal in the last four years, something that really hurts in the red part of London.
-Arsenal will do everything to turn this around and become the best club in North-London again.
-The fact that Tottenham Hotspur is seriously competing for the title the last few years, gives an extra dimension to this derby.
-The rivalry has really grown over the last few years.
+Arsenal fans even invented a special day, St. Totteringham’s Day, the day Arsenal fans celebrate the fact that Spurs can no longer catch them in the league.
+Under Mikel Arteta, Arsenal have firmly re-established themselves as the dominant force in North London, a run that reached its peak with the 2025/26 Premier League title.
+Tottenham, by contrast, endured a deeply turbulent campaign and will be desperate to restore some pride in this fixture.
+That contrast only adds to the intensity of a derby that has lost none of its edge.
 Support your team live at Emirates Stadium with the best Arsenal v Tottenham Hotspur tickets.

 Arsenal vs Tottenham: The North London Derby